Our eyesight begins to fade.

 The arms are solid and not flimsy and the clips that allow the strap to be fitted, instead of the arms, are strong but not so firm as to make releasing them an event suitable for a strongman competition or prone to snapping.

 It also looks good.
 These look like quality precision instruments, not some mass-produced gimmick.

 Then there’s the comfort factor.

 I suspect whoever designed this uses head magnifiers themselves and has experienced the discomfort of some makes.

 I previously used several other head magnifiers.
 One, in particular, I won’t name it to save embarrassment, was made of cheap black plastic.
-Now there’s nothing wrong with cheap black plastic — I use it on my layouts for pipework and the like and of course most models are made from it — but put a pair of glorified glasses on your head held in place with a strap of the stuff and you’ll soon realise the downside.
+Now there’s nothing wrong with cheap black plastic — I use it on my layouts for pipework and the like and of course, most models are made from it — but put a pair of glorified glasses on your head held in place with a strap of the stuff and you’ll soon realise the downside.

-Wear it for more than a little while and the hard edges rub and even cut where they touch skin.
+Wear it for more than a little while and the hard edges rub and even cut where they touch the skin.
 My temples and ears never got on with it.
-The strap, also being made of plastic, has no give and ends up rubbing the back of my head.
+The strap, also made of plastic, has no give and ends up rubbing the back of my head.